Caucasus Travel Tips (2026)

 Armenia became the world's first Christian nation in 301 AD.
 Georgia followed in 337 AD.
 In both countries, the church remains a living institution that shapes daily life, architecture, and national identity.
 People cross themselves from car windows when passing churches.
 Thousand-year-old monasteries hold daily services.
 Religious holidays, particularly Easter, are major national events.

-For visitors: dress modestly at religious sites (shoulders and knees covered), stay quiet during services, and understand these are functioning places of worship, not tourist attractions with an entry fee.
+Dress modestly at religious sites: cover shoulders and knees.
+Stay quiet during services.
+These are functioning places of worship, not tourist attractions with an entry fee.

 The Past Is Not Past